 Questions to Ask a Bankruptcy Lawyer

-Because the bankruptcy process has so many requirements, it’s important to know what type of questions to ask a bankruptcy attorney before hiring him or her.
+Because the bankruptcy process has so many requirements, it’s important to know what type of questions to ask a bankruptcy lawyer before hiring him or her.
 Millions of Americans find themselves in debt each year, and around 400,000 people filed for bankruptcy in 2021 to try to resolve those debts.
 Before filing for bankruptcy, it’s essential to understand what the process means for any debts owed, as all your debt may not be wiped away when the bankruptcy has concluded.
 Because not all debts are eligible for discharge, filing may not always be the best route to try to resolve the debt in question.

 Depending on the bankruptcy filed, it can take years to complete, cost money to file, and can affect the filer’s credit score for different lengths of time.
 These questions might help the potential filer decide if filing is in his or her best interest, and whether a firm is the best one to represent him or her during the process.
 The questions do not have to center around just the bankruptcy process but should include the firm and the attorney that will be handling the case.
 Having these questions prepared can help to keep a consultation on track for the debtor’s specific needs.